Jamu Mare

 Jamu Mare (Nagyzsám; Freudenthal or Großscham; Велики Жам) is a commune in Timiș County, Romania.
-It is composed of five villages: Clopodia, Ferendia, Gherman, Jamu Mare (commune seat) and Lățunaș.
+It is composed of five villages: Clopodia, Ferendia, Gherman, Jamu Mare (commune seat), and Lățunaș.

 Name

-In Romanian the name means "Greater Jam/Žam".
+In Romanian, the name means "Greater Jam/Žam".
 On the other side of the border, in Serbia, there is a village called Mali Žam ("Smaller Jam/Žam").

 History

-Jamu Mare was first mentioned in a document in 1335, under the name Jam.
+Jamu Mare was first documented in 1335, under the name Jam.
 In 1370 it belonged to Krassó County and was called Suma.
-In Marsigli's notes from 1690–1700 it is called Seham and appears with 67 houses.
-Between 1730–1740 a plague epidemic decimated the population.
+In Marsigli's notes from 1690 to 1700 it is called Seham and appears with 67 houses.
+Between 1730 and 1740 a plague epidemic decimated the population.
 Thus, with the third German colonization, a new locality was established a little further west of the old settlement.
 Then 152 houses were built.
-In 1786, 30 families settled here, and in the autumn of the next year the rest of the newcomers.
+In 1786, thirty families settled here, and in the autumn of the next year the rest of the newcomers.
 It was then called Freudenthal.
 The administration moved the Romanians to the border area, and the houses were assigned to the Germans.
 At the end of the 18th century, Hungarian statistician Elek Fényes recorded that the village called Nagy-Zsám had a population of 1,562 and belonged to the nobleman László Karácsonyi.
 In 1807 another wave of German colonists from Torontál County settled here.
 1809 is considered the year of the effective establishment of the new locality, on the current location.
 The old Freudenthal colony was gradually abandoned by the Germans, who preferred to move to Jamu Mare, and in 1893, the territory of the colony was incorporated into the current commune.

 Demographics

-Jamu Mare had a population of 2,971 inhabitants at the 2011 census, down 11% from the 2002 census.
-Most inhabitants are Romanians (88.22%), larger minorities being represented by Hungarians (3.94%) and Roma (2.79%).
-For 3.3% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (77.25%), but there are also minorities of Roman Catholics (10.91%), Greek Catholics (3.87%) and Baptists (2.56%).
-For 3.3% of the population, religious affiliation is unknown.
+Jamu Mare had a population of 2,748 inhabitants at the 2021 census, down 7.51% from the 2011 census.
+Most inhabitants are Romanians (84.57%), larger minorities being represented by Roma (4.07%) and Hungarians (2.14%).
+For 7.96% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (73.79%), but there are also minorities of Roman Catholics (8.33%), Greek Catholics (5.09%) and Baptists (2.07%).
+For 8.29% of the population, religious affiliation is unknown.

-Transport
+Politics and administration

+The commune of Jamu Mare is administered by a mayor and a local council composed of 11 councilors.
+The mayor, Petre Gagea-Neaga, from the National Liberal Party, has been in office since 2020.
+As from the 2024 local elections, the local council has the following composition by political parties:

+Infrastructure

 Jamu Mare is now a railway terminus, but between 1925 and 1930, trains would pass through it all the way to Vršac in present-day Serbia.
 The rail station is currently closed, without service.

 Four county roads run through the commune.